Kick-off time for Guang Lian steel super-project remains a question

 When the investor planned to raise the capacity from five million tons to seven million tons, the Vietnam Steel Association sent a document to the Ministry of Industry and Trade and Quang Ngai’s authorities asking agencies to verify the finance capabilities of Guang Lian and order the investor to follow the commitments in the feasibility project. – Vietnamnet

-- Anti-dumping duty levied on steel pipes
+- US reduces anti-dumping duty on Vietnamese steel

 Tags: Guang Lian steel project